My recipes → Your inbox. Sign up today!

 This is a request I get a lot!
 People seem to love or hate bananas in their protein shakes and smoothies.
 If you happen to be someone who does not like bananas in their frozen treats, have no worries, this is an easy fix.
 Simply swap in an equal amount of frozen mango or frozen avocado.
 Both of these options will give the same thick, creamy texture without banana.

-ingredients for making a chocolate protein shake divided into little bowls
+ingredients for chocolate protein shake

 How to make a chocolate protein shake: